arkaht/UnrealGamePackager/README.md

 + `ZipBuildTask`: a rename and/or .zip archive of the build with a custom nomenclature (e.g. `MyProject_Win64_Shipping_2024-09-23_18h43.zip`)

 ## Settings
-A `GamePackagerSettings.ini` file is automatically created for the first launch of the executable to provide the user with settings to change how the build and tasks will behave.
+A `GamePackagerSettings.ini` file is automatically generated for the first launch of the executable to provide the user with settings to change how the build and tasks will behave.
 It also helps to create a common and shareable settings file for the entire project team to use.

 > [!NOTE]
 > *For now, user settings such as engine, project and archive directories paths are also stored inside that file and may be changed later.*